AlhassanEbrahime/JPA_Hibernate_Core/02-Context/README.md

 ### 1-Persistent Context:
 ![Transaction Persistent Context](https://www.baeldung.com/wp-content/uploads/2019/11/transition-persistence-context.png)

-- Every change that happens to the Entity object int the transaction block remains in the context till the end of the transaction then a query is sent to the Database
+- Every change that happens to the Entity object in the transaction block remains in the context till the end of the transaction then a query is sent to the Database

 ``` java
     try{